EarlArugay/Amplitude-Modulation-Systems-Theoretical-Modeling-and-Hardware-Validation/README.md

 # Amplitude-Modulation-Systems-Theoretical-Modeling-and-Hardware-Validation
-A comprehensive laboratory study on Amplitude Modulation (AM) using a Telecoms Trainer.
-Includes mathematical modeling equations, hardware integration, and step-by-step oscilloscope configuration for signal visualization.
+This project demonstrates a complete engineering workflow for Amplitude Modulation (AM).
+It bridges the gap between theoretical communication systems and practical hardware implementation.
+By utilizing a Telecoms Trainer and a Digital Storage Oscilloscope (DSO), the experiment validates mathematical models through real-time signal acquisition and analysis.